An Autumn's Tale: Plot

-The next day, Jennifer goes to a restaurant in Chinatown.
-While she eats an egg sandwich, Pang walks in and sees her too; Jennifer disregards having eye contact with him and turns aside.
+The next day Jennifer goes to a restaurant in Chinatown.
+Pang walks in and sees her, but Jennifer ignores him and turns aside.
 Pang is about to sit with Jennifer, only to have a friend from another table call him.
 Pang greets them and moves toward Jennifer's table.
-He tries a piece of Jennifer's egg sandwich and calls a staff member over to order extra plates of food for both of them, for no extra charge.
+He tries a piece of Jennifer's egg sandwich and calls a staff member over to order extra plates of food for both of them.
 Pang helps Jennifer build a bookcase and decorate her room.
 She tells him she found a part-time job as a babysitter to pay for her rent, but would need a second job for her tuition and other expenses.
 He finds her grandfather's watch, but the strap is worn.
-Unsure she has enough money for a watchstrap, let alone a Broadway show, Pang goes to buy tickets for her the next morning.
-Not knowing Jennifer was busy, he did not have a chance to tell her he had tickets for the show, he tried to sell the tickets, claiming they were for Bull, when she asked.
+Pang goes to buy tickets for a Broadway show, not knowing Jennifer is busy.
+He tries to sell the tickets.

-Jennifer alights a NJ Transit bus to help Pang, who is being questioned by an NYPD officer outside the theatre, but ends up running late for her babysitting job, so Pang insists on driving her there.
-He stripped the car and rebuilt it, so she would not have to hold onto the broken door.
+Jennifer alights a NJ Transit bus to help Pang, who is being questioned by an NYPD officer outside the theatre, but ends up running late for her babysitting job.
+Pang insists on driving her.
 They arrive at the home of the child Chung has been hired to babysit, but Jennifer is too anxious to enter.
 She asks Pang to accompany her.

-Pang spent all his money and asks Cow and Bull to give him some money to gamble.
-Bull is reluctant to give some because he wants to save it for his new restaurant.
-Bull pays the gangs $400 each week, but is still not enough from keeping them from destroying his property.

-Tony, one of Mrs. Sherwood's (Gigi Wong) boyfriends, wants to hire Jennifer as a waitress for his restaurant.
-Pang is suspicious of the owner, but offers to try the restaurant.
-Jennifer assures him it is not necessary, but would love for him to visit her there.
+Tony, one of Mrs. Sherwood's boyfriends, wants to hire Jennifer as a waitress for his restaurant.
+Pang is suspicious of the owner.
+Jennifer says he can visit her there.
 Pang declines, with work on his mind.
-He later visits Jennifer, and is led to an expensive restaurant called "The Big Panda".
+He later visits Jennifer and is led to an expensive restaurant called "The Big Panda".
 Unable to read the English menu, he has the waiter order a simple meal for him.
 The waiter suggests a high-priced array of dishes, which Pang reluctantly agrees to.

-While babysitting Anna (Joyce Houseknecht), Tony visits Jennifer and walks with her into the garden.
+While babysitting Anna, Tony visits Jennifer and walks with her into the garden.
 Mrs. Sherwood recently came home and sees Tony flirting with Jennifer, and calls for her to leave immediately.
 Having heard about Jennifer losing her babysitting job, Pang and his friends go to The Big Panda restaurant and beat up the owner.